More than 1,000 flights canceled due to Tropical Storm Hilary

-(The Hill) — More than 1,000 scheduled flights have been canceled in the U.S. over the weekend as Tropical Storm Hilary has hit the western part of the country.
+(The Hill) — More than 1,000 scheduled flights were canceled in the U.S. over the weekend as Tropical Storm Hilary hit the western part of the country.

 According to online flight tracker FlightAware, at least 1,048 flights within, into, or out of the U.S. have been canceled.